The battle to be the most versatile trail shoe: Hoka Speedgoat 6 vs New Balance Hierro v8

 Hoka Speedgoat 6: comfort and grip for any terrain

-The Hoka Speedgoat 6 is, first and foremost, a trail runningshoes designed to maximize comfort and offer you a smooth and agile running experience, even when the terrain gets rough.
+The Hoka Speedgoat 6 is first and foremost a trail running shoe designed to maximize comfort and offer you a smooth and agile running experience, even when the terrain gets rough.
 The sixth version of this iconic model maintains the essence that has made the Speedgoat one of the most popular trail running shoes on the market.
 We're talking about cushioning and grip, two elements that Hoka has masterfully balanced in this model.

 Cushioning and high profile